Members of the Cranston Arts Commission

 Nancy Vitulli

-Nancy Vitulli is a high school theater teacher and director at Cranston High School West since 1995.
-A native of Cranston, Rhode Island, Nancy studied acting at the Lee Strasberg Theater Institute and received her B.F.A. in Undergraduate Drama from New York University.
+Nancy Vitulli, a native of Cranston, Rhode Island, studied acting at the Lee Strasberg Theater Institute and received her B.F.A. in Undergraduate Drama from New York University.
 With a Masters in Education from Adelphi University, Nancy implemented a dance program and directed plays at Grover Cleveland High School, Queens, NY.
 Returning to Cranston in 1990, she soon thereafter co-founded the Cranston Community Theater, a multi generational group, which brought live theater to our city for over ten years.
-Under Nancy’s direction at Cranston High School West, numerous productions have been selected to represent Rhode Island at New England Drama Festivals while earning students recognition for their outstanding work in acting and theatrical design.
-In 2019, Nancy was recognized by the Kennedy Center as one of ten recipients nationwide for a Stephen Sondheim Inspirational Teacher Award.
+Nancy joined the faculty at Cranston High School West as theatre teacher and drama director, working for 29 years until her retirement in 2024.
+Under Nancy’s direction at Cranston High School West, numerous productions were selected to represent Rhode Island at New England Drama Festivals while earning students recognition for their outstanding work in acting and theatrical design.
+For her work in theater education, Nancy is the recipient of awards including the Jenny Klein Teacher of the Year for Holocaust Education by the RI Holocaust Museum and a Golden Apple Award from NBC10/RI Department of Education.
+In 2019 she was one of 10 teachers recognized nationwide and awarded the Stephen Sondheim Inspirational Teacher Award from the Kennedy Center for the Performing Arts in Washington, D.C.
+In 2025, Nancy was inducted into the Cranston Hall of Fame.
+She is the proud mother of John and Joseph Donegan, their wives, Laura and Alexa, and her grandchildren, Luke and Liam.

 Linda Peterson